| Printed

 to 20-year range of peak production, allowing likely manufacturing dates

+to be assigned to unmarked or fragmented printed earthenware.
 To arrive at the date ranges presented below, data was

 collected on marked pieces with known manufacturing ranges of less than